manasa-arun/python/content/en/Tips/reversed-built-in-function-in-python.md

 ```
 ## `reverse()` function parameter
 it takes a single parameter
-sequence_object - an indexable object to be reversed (can be a tuple, string, list, range, etc.)
+sequence_object - an indexable object to be reversed (can be a tuple, string, list, range, etc.

 Note: Since we can't index objects such as a set and a dictionary, they are not considered sequence objects.

+## Summary
+In this tutorial we learnt about Python `reversed()` function with simple examples